Nutfield, Surrey: Governance

 There is one representative on Surrey County Council, Chris Farr of the Independent group, for Godstone Division which includes Nutfield.

-There are three representatives on Tandridge District Council:
+Following the 2024 Tandridge District Council election, Nutfield has three representatives on Tandridge District Council:

 The parish council has 8 members.

 The parish council was set up in 1894 under the terms of the Local Government Act 1894.
 The council's work ranges from planning applications, allotments, cemetery, meeting and cultural venues, overgrown footpaths to dog fouling.
 The Metropolitan Green Belt has been used to retain the largely agricultural green belt around the village.

 Transport

 The village is served by Nutfield railway station on the Redhill–Tonbridge line which is located in South Nutfield, approximately 1 mile to the south of the village.
 The station is served by hourly train services between Redhill and Tonbridge.

 The A23 has road junctions to the village in Redhill and Salfords to the west, each 2 mi away.

 The village is served by the Metrobus route 400 and Southdown PSV route 410.
 These buses provide connections to Oxted, Caterham, Redhill, Gatwick Airport, Crawley and East Grinstead.